MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/c-management-group-and-subscription-organization.md

 ## 3. Configure subscription quota and capacity

-Azure is ultimately comprised of a finite set of resources, so when considering enterprise scale Azure adoption involving large resource quantities, it is essential that attention be given to ensure sufficient capacity and SKUs are available, and that attained capacity can be understood and monitored.
+Azure is ultimately comprised of a finite set of resources, so when considering enterprise scale Azure adoption involving large resource quantities, it is essential that attention be given to ensuring sufficient capacity and SKUs, and for attained capacity to be understood and monitored.

 ***Design considerations***